-Slow cooker roast is so easy.
+Slow cooker beef roast is so easy.
 Once I decide on the usual vegetables—onions, potatoes, carrots-and decide which gravy to use-broth or wine based-all that’s left is arranging it and turning it on.
 And I’m the first to say that sometimes the standard “roast potatoes gravy” gets a little boring.
-A couple of weeks ago, I received a copy of the new Cooking Light cookbook.
+A few years ago, I received a copy of the new Cooking Light cookbook.

 It has the updated Principles of eating healthy.

 And better yet, it has amazing recipes.

 I have never put turnip greens in my pot roast.
 But I knew I wanted to try this!
 And this would be my first attempt in substituting flours so my version would be gluten-free.
 I used gluten-free all-purpose flour like Bob’s Red Mill 1-to-1 gluten-free flour.

 - 3/4 cup all-purpose flour , about 3/4 cup (I substituted GLUTEN FREE flour)

 - 1 teaspoon kosher salt

 - 1 tablespoon olive oil